Asia-Pacific Economic Cooperation (APEC)

 The Asia-Pacific Economic Cooperation (APEC) is an

-inter-civilizational agreement between the Western Christian Civilization, the Sinic
+inter-civilisation agreement between the Western Christian Civilisation, the Sinic

-- Buddhist, the Orthodox and the Islamic Civilization.
+- Buddhist, the Orthodox and the Islamic Civilisation.